JawadAlSaeed/Neptune-Project/README.md

 # Neptune Project

-this is the ISQTB Bootcamp web project
+This is the ISQTB Bootcamp web project

 ## Summary